-A working dilution of 1:1,000 is determined by immunoblotting using a concentrated cell culture media from a stimulated human cell line, an alkaline phosphatase conjugated secondary antibody and BCIP/NBT as substrate.
-Higher antibody concentrations may be necessary for non-human samples.
-Control: MMP Control-1, Product Code M 2928.
+A working dilution of 1:1,000 is determined by immunoblotting using a concentrated cell culture media from a stimulated human cell line.
+(Substrate: BCIP/NBT).

+Control: MMP Control-1, Product No. M 2928.

 Note: Low protein levels produced (pg/ml) often require concentration of cell culture media to visualize the bands by immunoblotting.
 MMP-2 and MMP-9 may be enriched from conditioned cell culture media by binding to gelatin-agarose, and eluting with 10% DMSO.
 In order to obtain best results and assay sensitivity in different techniques and preparations we recommend determining optimum working dilutions by titration assay.